 Under REACH, the legal obligation on manufactures and importers to register and to show safe use, also applies to substances with nanoforms.
 On the other hand, only a few EU regulations have explicit legal requirements on nanomaterials such as the cosmetics and novel food regulations.
 As REACH does not have explicit provisions on nanomaterials, it has resulted in only a few registrations containing nanospecific information.

 At the same time, the lack of specific provisions does not hamper proactive companies to transparently report on the nanoforms of the substance covered by the registrations.
-Reporting of nanospecific information havs been made possible since 2010 when a voluntary tick box in IUCLID was introduced.
-But even so, manufacturers/importers have chosen to use the tick box for less than 25 substances with nanoforms.
+Reporting of nanospecific information has been made possible since 2010 when a voluntary tick box in IUCLID was introduced.

 REACH is an overarching regulation for chemicals.
 Therefore, the way REACH defines chemical substances is important in a much broader sense as its concepts are reflected in other legislation:

 'Substance: means a chemical element and its compounds in the natural state or obtained by any manufacturing process, including any additive necessary to preserve its stability and any impurity deriving from the process used, but excluding any solvent which may be separated without affecting the stability of the substance or changing its composition’

 It is important to note that many nanomaterials occur naturally and may therefore not fall under existing chemical legislations that address manufactured substances, such as REACH, unless they are intentionally chemically modified in any way.
 Other nanomaterials are formed as byproducts, for example, from fossil fuels combustion using e.g. diesel engines.
 Such particles, however, fall under various environmental regulations such as those safeguarding ambient air quality.

 The estimates of the actual number of nanomaterial substances on the EU market vary.